LunarWatcher/lunarwatcher.github.io/README.md

 ## License

-The content is licensed under the CC-BY 4.0 license.
+The content is licensed under the CC-BY-SA 4.0 license.
+The code is licensed under the MIT license.